rzig1/level1-challenge3-bonus/README.md

 JSON-Server: To provide a full mock REST API.

-Axios: For seamless HTTP communication between frontend and backend
+Axios: For seamless HTTP communication between frontend and backend.